 How is child support, in Maryland, calculated?

 Child support is created to make sure that the child is receiving the same parental income that he or she would have gotten from married parents that are living under the same roof.
 It is calculated from the monthly gross of each parent, but still taking in consideration the income of both parents.
-The court considers factors such as the number of children in the family, the fees of health insurance for each child, the parental schedule of each parent, fees of childcare and special medical payments.
+The court considers factors such as the number of children in the family, the fees of health insurance for each minor, the parental schedule of each guardian, fees of childcare and special medical payments.

 What if the parent paying child support, deliberately quits his or her job to avoid paying child support?